About

 Methodology

-The goal of this project is to identify recent trends in foster home capacity for each state and Washington, D.C., along with several key indicators of the overall use of family separation.
+The goal of this project is to identify recent trends in foster care capacity for each state and Washington, D.C., along with several key indicators of the overall use of family separation.

 The number of youth in foster care

-Because AFCARS lags behind current-year information—fiscal 2017 is the most recent report—we also asked each state to provide the number of youth in foster care as of March 31, 2018, or the nearest date for which data was available.
+Because AFCARS generally lags behind current-year information, we also asked each state to provide the number of youth in foster care as of March 31 or the nearest date for which data was available.

 The number of foster homes